Qrome/printer-monitor/README.md

 * Basic Authentication to protect your settings
 * Version 2.2 added the ability to update firmware through web interface from a compiled binary
 * Can query the Octoprint [PSU Control plugin](https://plugins.octoprint.org/plugins/psucontrol/) to enter clock or blank mode when PSU is off
+* Repetier support added in version 3.0 -- define in Settings.h
 * Video: https://youtu.be/niRv9SCgAPk
 * Detailed build video by Chris Riley: https://youtu.be/Rm-l1FSuJpI